zhao201730685110/ICp-banking-microservices/README.md

 	* Run the command *npm -v*.
 The version is displayed.

-3. Launch a terminal.
-Go to your repository root folder:
+3. In the same terminal.
+Go to your local repository root folder:

     `cd ICp-banking-microservices`